eianlei/pydplan/doc/user_manual_v2.md

 The tank pressures are also plotted with gas changes, star end end pressures of tanks.

 The running average depth is plotted in grey.

-On left bottom quadrant the ceiling margin is plotted.
+On right bottom quadrant the ceiling margin is plotted.
+- When the margin is positive, which means dive profile does not violate the deco ceiling, you will see a solid black jagged line and the text "ceiling margin ok"
+- When there is ceiling violation, the violating parts are shown in thick red line, and there will be text "ceiling margin ERROR!" in red.
+This means the dive profile is not safe.

 ### partial pressures panel
 Plot of Oxygen, Nitrogen and Helium partial pressures at this profile.
 Oxygen and Nitrogen limit lines are shown: